davidsword/divi-extension/README.md

+⚠️ **Archived!** - Project archived.
+Full focus is on Gutenberg blocks.
+DIVI is third party, constantly changing, door documentation, and has caused me many grey hairs.
+Good riddance.

+---

 # DIVI Helpers

-A helpful plugin for Wordpress's [divi](https://www.elegantthemes.com/gallery/divi/) theme and  [divi-builder](https://www.elegantthemes.com/plugins/divi-builder/) plugin that adds in CSS classes, few PHP functions, a library of prebuilt templates, and some reference documentation.
+A helpful plugin for WordPress's [divi](https://www.elegantthemes.com/gallery/divi/) theme and  [divi-builder](https://www.elegantthemes.com/plugins/divi-builder/) plugin that adds in CSS classes, few PHP functions, a library of prebuilt templates, and some reference documentation.
 The goal is to reduce repetitive DIVI-clicks and inline styles while creating pages, as well as offering new features as they are added.

 ## Template Library